 We offer one-to-one appointments for career advice, as well as occasional group workshops to help you consider your study options to reach your full career potential.

 'Ready to study' workshop

-The Ready to Study workshop is ideal for future students who want to develop further skills to re-enter the workforce and/or establish a career.
+Our Ready to Study workshops are ideal for future students who want to develop further skills to re-enter the workforce and/or establish a career.

 The workshops cover topics such as: